Greece Moments Greece Moments

 Landscape in the west of the island

-We can recommend the Kaminakia Beach at the western tip of Astypalea.
-But the 30-minute drive down a bumpy dirt road, past Mount Vardia, the highest peak on the island (482m), is a wobbly affair.
-Already in early summer everything was completely withered and only a few lonely white chapels set color accents in the barren landscape.
+We can recommend Kaminakia Beach at the western tip of Astypalea.
+The 30-minute drive down a bumpy dirt road, past Mount Vardia – the highest peak on the island at 482m – is a rattling affair.
+Already in early summer, everything was completely parched and only a few lonely white chapels added splashes of colour to the barren landscape.

 Astypalea Geheimtipps weiße Kirche Hinterland